niyazkx/aws-bin/Create New VPC with Subnets, Route Tables, Security Groups, NACL and EC2 Instance.md

 - 🟡 Create and download the key pair(.pem file) to access the instance in future.
 - 🟢 Finally, Launch Instances.

-📌 You'll see that Instance is initializing, in the meantime give your instance a name (eg. ec2-public) Following the same procedure create another instance for private.
+📌 You'll see that Instance is initializing, give your instance a name (eg. ec2-public) Following the same procedure create another instance for private.
 Make sure that you choose your **Private Subnet** and **Security Group**.
 Choose the same key pair that you've created for public instance.